-A multi-worksheet workbook allows calculations in one worksheet to refer to cells in other worksheets within the same workbook, resulting in a "three-dimensional" spreadsheet.
+In a multi-worksheet document, you can create calculations in one worksheet that refer to cells in other worksheets, allowing you to perform "three-dimensional" calculations.

 To enter such calculations, prepend the name of the desired worksheet to the cell address, and separate it with an exclamation point.
 For example, "Sheet1!B2" refers to cell B2 on worksheet "Sheet1".